dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  TCRMW

+   TC_DIAG_INPUT_DATATYPE
+     Specify the data type of the input directory for input files used with the MET tc_diag tool.
+Used to set the 'file_type' value of the data dictionary in the MET configuration file for TCDiag.

+     | *Used by:*  TCDiag

    TC_RMW_INPUT_DIR
      Directory containing input data to TCRMW.
 This variable is optional because you can specify the full path to the input files using :term:`TC_RMW_INPUT_TEMPLATE`.